annielouu/realtime-chat-app/README.md

 The app utilizes the `sentiment` module, a Node.js package that uses the AFINN-165 wordlist and Emoji Sentiment Ranking to analyze text sentiment.
 AFINN is a list of words each assigned a valence rating between -5 (most negative) and +5 (most positive).
 Sentiment analysis is conducted by matching string tokens (words & emojis) to the AFINN list to obtain their scores.
 It returns a `comparative` score, which is `the sum of individual token scores / the number of tokens`.

 Alternatively, the `vader-sentiment` module can be used for sentiment analysis.
-VADAR (Valence Aware Dictionary and sEntiment Reasoner) calculates a `compound` score by summing and normalizing valence scores of words from its lexicon, based on established rules.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) calculates a `compound` score by summing and normalizing valence scores of words from its lexicon, based on established rules.
 The score ranges from -1 (most negative) to +1 (most positive).

 ### Performance Comparison ###
 During testing, `sentiment` outperforms `vader-sentiment` in emoji analysis.
 Here are some results: